-We also celebrate Mass at 8:00 a.m. on the first Wednesday of each month in the Gathering Room (Stritch School of Medicine, 250).
+When on-campus classes are in session, the Health Sciences Campus celebrates Mass at 8:00 a.m. on the first Wednesday of each month in the Gathering Room (Stritch School of Medicine, 250).
 This Mass is coordinated by the student chapter of the Catholic Medical Association.

 Other Masses are periodically offered for Holy Days or other special occasions as listed below.

 If you are new to the area and would like assistance connecting to a local parish, church congregation, or other type of religious community, please stop by University Ministry and speak with one of our staff members.
 We are happy to provide you with resources and contacts, and to talk with you about your spiritual needs!

 This Mass is celebrated during Family Weekend immediately preceding the White Coat Ceremony.
 The Family Mass is a special opportunity for us to gather in prayer and song, giving thanks to God for our community and the beginning of a journey toward becoming a physician.
 This is also a great way to introduce family and friends to the Loyola Stritch family.
 Students and families of all faith traditions are welcome, as this is a moment for our entire community to come together to share in our Jesuit Catholic tradition and shared values of contemplation and community.

 In 2020, this liturgy will be celebrated in conjunction with the Feast of St. Luke.
 You can view the livestream here.

 The Mass of the Holy Spirit is a tradition dating to 1548 among Jesuit educational institutions.
 This liturgical celebration is a way to invite God’s Holy Spirit to guide and bless our pursuits during the new academic year.